 - Mundane Made Awesome: A Space Cowboy Science Fiction Musical!

 - No Woman's Land: The entire planet of Jupiter is an all-male mining Company Town whose sole entertainment is listening to The Boy Who Saw A Breast describe ("briefly and arrogantly") his encounter with said body part.

-- One-Gender Race: Venusians are all women, except for their king they need to mate.
-Jupiter men are actually hired and brought from all the space system.
+- One-Gender Race: Venusians are all women, except for their king they need to mate with.
+Jupiter men are actually hired and brought from all over the space system.

-- Planet of Hats: Everyone in Jupiter is a miner, everyone in Venus is a Southern Belle and Ceres is just a small bar.
+- Planet of Hats: Everyone on Jupiter is a miner, everyone on Venus is a Southern Belle and Ceres is just a small bar.